blevine37/ChemDampPersson/README.md

  ## Test
 The test directory contains the applications of script to Ag@CO matrix, and reproduces the results given in the [original paper](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H).

+ ## Citation
+ Publications arising from the use of this code are asked to cite the forthcoming paper:

+ B. Ostovar, et al.  The Role of the Plasmon in Interfacial Charge Transfer.
+(2024).

  ## Further Readings
 For further details, please see the following publication.